 and xmax

-determine the first transaction and the last transaction that are able to see a particular tuple.
-In addition, the ctid
+determine the first and last transactions that can see a particular tuple.
+Additionally, the ctid

-attribute shows the number of the tuple on the corresponding page.
-The values for these attributes are shown when they are mentioned explicitly in a SELECT
+attribute indicates the tuple’s position on the corresponding page.
+These attributes are displayed when explicitly mentioned in a SELECT

 statement: